4 min read

 How long are the contracts?

-Our undergraduate University-owned and managed partnership accommodation contracts run between 39 and 40 weeks,
+Our undergraduate University-owned and managed partnership accommodation contracts run for 40 weeks,

-Whichever your child chooses, they will benefit from a continuous contract which means they can leave their belongings in their room if they go home for short vacations, such as at Christmas and Easter.
+That means your child will benefit from a continuous contract and can leave their belongings in their room if they go home for short vacations, such as at Christmas and Easter.